roboflow/inference/docs/contributing.md

 # Contributing to the Roboflow Inference Server 🛠️

-Thank you for your interest in contributing to the Roboflow Inference Server!
+Thank you for your interest in contributing to Inference.

-We welcome any contributions to help us improve the quality of `inference-server` and expand the range of supported models.
+We welcome any contributions to help us improve the quality of Inference.

-!!! note

-    Interested in adding a new model to Inference?
-Check out our guide on [how to add a model](https://inference.roboflow.com/add_a_model/).

 ## Contribution Guidelines